 Still getting up several times a night to nurse?
 The early morning feedings provide a great time to read and pray.

-What is my little ones needs to use the potty?
+What if my little ones needs to use the potty?

-Can’t I have quiet time in the afternoon or evening?
+I feel guilty have a quiet time in the afternoon or evening!

-Of course and saying you can’t would be legalistic.
+Feeling that you must have a quiet time at a certain time and a certain way is legalistic.
 I know many women who spend the vast amount of their quiet time either during nap time or after the children have gone to bed.
 If this is when you can consistently devote a set amount of time to study and prayer, fantastic!

 What about weekends?